branBeckett/branBeckett/README.md

-### Hi there 👋🏼 I'm Brandon
+### Hi there 👋🏼 I'm Brandon.

-I'm a data analyst currently looking to advance my career within data science in Berlin.
-At the moment I'm learning deep learning with PyTorch through [fast.ai](https://www.fast.ai) and working on building a personal website to better showcase the projects I've done.
+🔭 I'm a data analyst currently working on advancing my career within data science in Berlin.

+💻 At the moment I'm learning deep learning with PyTorch through [fast.ai](https://www.fast.ai), and building a personal website to better showcase my projects.

-Are you interested in collaborating on a project?
+📨 Are you interested in collaborating on a project?
 In Berlin and want to grab a ☕️?
 Feel free to reach out to me anytime.

-And if you interested in joining the AI community in Berlin, check out [meetup.AI](https://www.meetup.com/meetupai-Berlin/)!
+🌍 Also, if you'd like to join the AI community in Berlin, check out [meetup.AI](https://www.meetup.com/meetupai-Berlin/)!

 <!--
 **branBeckett/branBeckett** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.